Kofacts/Simple_CRUD/README.md

 <code>$scrud->delete("user_details","id",2);</code>

 # Inspiration
-The Concept is inspired by Codeigniter's Sleep Query System.
+The Concept is inspired by Codeigniter's Sleek Query System.
 Make it simple, and very simple has always been the name.

 # Contribute